ujihisa/okta-scim-beta/README.md

 limiting information to Okta via the [HTTP 429 Too Many Requests](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#429) status code.
 This will help Okta throttle the rate at which SCIM requests are made to your API.

+For more details on rate limiting requests using the HTTP 429 status code, see [section 4](https://tools.ietf.org/html/rfc6585#section-4) of [RFC 6585](https://tools.ietf.org/html/rfc6585).

 ## SCIM Features not implemented by Okta